Steves1996/cr_test/README.md

 ### Makefile Commands

 The `Makefile` in the project root contains commands to execute various tasks.
 Refer to the `Makefile` for available commands and their usage.

+### Project Architecture

+The project follows a modular and organized structure to ensure scalability, maintainability, and code reusability.
+Below is the architecture breakdown:

+### src
+The src directory contains the core codebase of the project, organized into the following subdirectories:

+`global_api`: Defines API endpoints used throughout the application, including configurations and utilities for global API calls.
+`i18n`: Manages internationalization and translations to support multiple languages.
+`routing`: Handles navigation and routing logic, defining routes and screen transitions.
+`service`: Manages API communication, including error handling and session management for robust backend interactions.
+`theme`: Controls the application's visual styling, including colors, fonts, and sizes, ensuring a consistent look and feel.

+### feature

+The `feature` directory organizes the application's views and logic, split into the following subdirectories:

+`ui`: Contains the screens or user interface components, defining the visual layout and structure of each view.
+`logic`: Manages the functional logic for each feature, including: Feature-specific API communication.
+Data `models` for structuring feature data.
+`Cubit` (or other state management solutions) for handling state and business logic.

+### shared
+The shared directory contains reusable widgets and components designed for use across multiple views and features, promoting code reuse and UI consistency.

 ### Resources